Haplogroup T-L206: T1a1 (L162; xL208)

 T1a1 formed 17,400-14,600 BP, is the largest lineage downstream from T1a-M70 and became widespread across Eurasia and Africa before the modern era.

-This extremely rare subclade has been found in Ibizan (Eivissan) islanders and Pontic Greeks from Giresun.
-The first Y-STR haplotype belonging to this lineage appeared in the paper of Tomas et al in 2006 among a sample of Eivissan individuals but is not until August 2009 when the first T1a1-L162(xL208) individual was reported in a 23andMe customer of Pontic Greek background and Metaxopoulos surname, thanks to the public Adriano Squecco's Y-Chromosome Genome Comparison Project.

-Pontic Greeks from Giresun descend from Sinope colonists and Sinope was colonised by Ionians from Miletus.
-Is interesting to note that there exist an Ionian colony known as Pityussa just like the known Greek name for Eivissa Pityuses.
-In Eivissa, where is found the famous bust of Demeter that have been confused with the punic Tanit for decades, is known the cult to Demeter.
-The bust belonging to Demeter have been analysed and is found to contains black particles of volcanic sand origin from the Etna, is thought to be made in Sicily with red clays typical of the eastern Trinacria, which was colonized by the Ionians.
-The Ionians could be arrived to Eivissa c.2700 YBP.
-This lineage could be an Ionian marker.

 T1a1a (L208)

 This lineage, formed 14,200-11,000 BP, is the largest branch downstream T1a1-L162.
 First discovered and reported in August 2009 in a 23andMe customer of Iberian ancestry that participated in the public Squecco's Y-Chromosome Genome Comparison Project and appearing there as "Avilés" and as "AlpAstur" in 23andMe.
 Named as "L208" at November 2009.

 T1a1a1a1b1a1 (Y3782; xY3836)

 T1a1a1a1b1a1a (Y3836)

 This lineage is mostly found among individuals from the Iberian Peninsula, where is found their highest diversity.
 The first Y-STR haplotype of this lineage, characterized by DYS437=13, was found in the public FTDNA Y-DNA Haplogroup T project, appearing there at April 2009 as kit E8011.
 However, is not until June 2014 when the Y-SNP Y3836 was discovered in the public YFULL project among two of their participants of Iberian ancestry, appearing there as YF01637 and YF01665.